mandober/functional-php/README.md

 - ~~mix n' randomize after each 100 ticks?~~

 **Parameters**
-- general order of arguments is *Functions First Data Last* (Fx/Tx)
+- general order of arguments is *Functions First Data Last*, Fx/Tx
 - no optional parameters (use specific func variant instead)
 - ~~how about them variadics? no? worse?~~
 - no variadic parameter